taylorjbrown/groupme-rust-stats/README.md

 	- Open command-line/terminal, navigate to folder that holds the binary
 	- Run the following command:
 		- `./groupme-rust-stats`
-	- On complete you should see output like those below message:
+	- On complete you should see an output like the one below:

 		![Alt text](readmePic/ExpectedOutPut.png?raw=true "ExpectedOutput")